[keith-snook.info]

-When Transistors first appeared in public their circuits were based on existing Valve radios and amplifiers ~ initially they used Germanium PNP Transistors then later Germanium and Silicon NPN and PNP Transistors ~ Early Transistor amplifiers used only a single negative or positive supply and Hi–Fi power amps had push–pull [PP] output Transformers to obtain power from this single low voltage supply and were very similar to Valve power amplifier designs
+When Transistors first appeared in public their circuits were based on existing Valve radios and amplifiers ~ initially they used Germanium PNP Transistors then later Germanium and Silicon NPN and PNP Transistors ~ Early Transistor amplifiers used only a single negative or positive supply and Hi–Fi power amps had push–pull [PP] output Transformers to obtain power from this single low voltage supply and were very similar topology to Valve amplifier designs

 In 1956 H.C.
 Lin of RCA removed the need for an output Transformer and introduced quasi–complimentary push–pull ~ Later variations of his amplifier used silicon Transistors with their 'delayed' and 'steeper' transfer characteristics which introduced us to cross over distortion and then other audible effects were given titles a flood of opinion about the difference in sound reproduction between Valve and Transistor amplifiers and between amplifiers in general began in earnest ~ See Evolutionary Audio by John Linsley Hood